Diallo75012/rust_kubernetes_uprgade_TUI/notes.md

 - [ ] do a `shared_fn` that will do conditional on each steps to analyze line from `while` loop in `engine/src/lib.rs` and update the share state `PipelineState`
 - [ ] in `core_ui/src/ui.rs` make the Shared State field derived from `PipelineState` field update

+/*
+// functions available PipelineState new(mut self)
+update_shared_state_info(&mut self, k: &str, v: &str) update_shared_state_status(&mut self, status: UpgradeStatus) update_shared_state_node_type(&mut self, node_role: ClusterNodeType)

+// PiplelineState field `buf` available functions fn new(
+    kubeadm_v: String,
+    kubelet_v: String,
+    kubectl_v: String,
+    containerd_v: String,
+    node_name: String,
+    _node_role: ClusterNodeType,
+    upgrade_status: UpgradeStatus
+  )

+// for NodeDiscoveryInfo available functions new(node_name: &str) fn add_node_info(&mut self, node_name: &str, node_type: ClusterNodeType)
+*/
+/*
+// TO PLAN THOSE AT EACH STEP
+  "Discover Nodes" (here we put all nodes in state so we can update PipelineState with the right node name (stored in state NodeDiscoveryInfo)), "Pull Repo Key" (here we can get the versions of the different components and start displaying the PipelineState fields to the `tui`), "Madison Version" (here we might create another state of add it to existing NodeDiscovery to save the future version number that will be used for upgrade)
+  "Upgrade Plan" (Here we will upgrade Kubeadm, Kubelet, Kubectl and can display Versions On Worker/OR/Controller node .. maybe some ssh commands if worker...)
+  "Upgrade Apply" (here we can update PipelineState (kubeadm) version if Controller), "Upgrade Node" (Here we can update PipelineState (kubeadm) version if  Worker), "Veryfy Core DNS Proxy" (Here after this is confirmed matching the state targeted version from `Madison Version` step
+                           where we stored in state the upgrade target version, we will update the PipelineSatte status for 'tui to show `Upgraded`')
+*/

 # Extra Notes

 ## we have 6 columns and we need the 3rd column version number the biggest and 5th column v.1.<...> using regex and comparing to user input state 1.<...> just as safe validation